 Nothing can wreck a camping trip faster than biting bugs, but you can win the battle with a multi-pronged attack.
 The best investment you can make is to bring along a couple of Thermacell® repellants, which are devices that use a butane flame to slowly cook a blue, chrysanthemum-based wafer.
 Many people swear by DEET-based bug sprays and lotions, but there are other options.
 Proven® is a lotion you rub on your skin that uses an ingredient called Picaridin that’s highly effective for many kinds of biting bugs (even ticks).
 Repel® insect repellant is made for campers older than three and uses the oil of lemon eucalyptus to effectively keep bugs away.

 Chances are good there’s a great boat camping opportunity near where you live.
-Get the whole family involved in the planning and researching and it will help pass the time while we’re all stuck at home.
-Best of all, it will give everyone something to look forward to, and a fall camping experience for the books!
+Get the whole family involved in the planning and researching It will give everyone something to look forward to, and a fall camping experience for the books!

 Back to Blue Life